bbauska/Coursera-Bootstrap/readme.md

 Now, while I am in aboutus.HTML page, let me introduce a breadcrumb into my container, the first row of my container there.

-This is where the About Us title was there, so there I\'m going to go in and introduce an ol.
-I\'m just using the ol tag as a way of introducing the breadcrumb.
+This is where the About Us title was there, so there I&apos;m going to go in and introduce an ol.
+I&apos;m just using the ol tag as a way of introducing the breadcrumb.

-You can use even a div for this and it\'ll still work just fine.
+You can use even a div for this and it&apos;ll still work just fine.

-It just so happens that the example on bootstraps documentation used an ol so, I\'m sticking with that even a simple div will also work fine here.
+It just so happens that the example on bootstraps documentation used an ol so, I&apos;m sticking with that even a simple div will also work fine here.

 I say ol class col-12 breadcrumb.